yusifsalam/voimanosto-archive/docs/user_manual.md

 #### Viewing your personal records

 Navigate to Tools - PR Table.
-You will see a table taht contains all your most recent personal records for all the exercises in your exercise library.
+You will see a table that contains all your most recent personal records for all the exercises in your exercise library.
 As you add workouts and competitions, the PR table will update automatically.

 <img src="https://github.com/yusifsalam/voimanosto/blob/master/docs/images/ex_3.png" alt="pr table" width="600">

-You can view all the PRs at once or show only select exercise/category.
+You can view all the PRs at once or show a select exercise/category.

 <img src="https://github.com/yusifsalam/voimanosto/blob/master/docs/images/ex_4.png" alt="pr table squat" width="600">